edrewitz/WxData/Documentation/bytes_range_request.md

     2) idx_url (String) - The URL of the index file that corresponds to the GRIB file (ends in .idx).

-    3) variable (String) - The variable to be downloaded.
+    3) variables (String List) - The list of variables to be downloaded.

-    4) levels (Float or Integer List) - The pressure or height level.
+    4) levels (Float or Integer List) - The list of pressure or height levels.

     5) level_type (String) - The type of level.